Sambahsa

 Sambahsa tries to preserve the original spellings of words as much as possible and this makes its orthography complex, though still kept regular.
 There are four grammatical cases: nominative, accusative, dative and genitive.

-Sambahsa, though based on PIE, borrows a good proportion of its vocabulary from languages such as Arabic, Chinese, Indonesian, Swahili and Turkish, which belong to various other language families.
+Though based on PIE, Sambahsa borrows a good proportion of its vocabulary from other language families, such as Arabic, Chinese, Indonesian, Swahili and Turkish.

 Phonology

 Sambahsa's phonology has little to do with Proto-Indo-European phonology, though the majority of its vocabulary comes from PIE.